A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Problem Setup and Research Domains

-\paragraph{ScienceBirds.} This domain is a version of the popular video game Angry Birds, which has garnered widespread recognition over a substantial number of years.
+This domain is a version of the popular video game Angry Birds, which has garnered widespread recognition over many years.
 The objective in SB involves eliminating all green pigs in a level while maximizing destruction to the surrounding structures.
-The player is equipped with a collection of birds, which may vary, to be launched from a slingshot.
+The player is equipped with a collection of birds to be launched from a slingshot, where the birds can vary in their special abilities (e.g., increased damage against specific block types, explode upon collision, etc.).
 The pigs are typically concealed within complex platform structures built with a variety of blocks, requiring the player to identify and eliminate the weak points of the structures, such as supports or dynamite.
 Figure \ref{fig:ab_level} shows a screenshot from this domain.
 The development of Science Birds utilized the Box2D open-source physics library, ensuring that all objects within the game's environment comply with the principles of Newtonian physics in a two-dimensional plane.